johnbillion/plugin-info/readme.txt

 == Screenshots ==

 1. Adding a plugin to a post.
-Remember to use the slug and not the name, as using the name isn't 100% reliable (you can try it though).
+Remember to use the slug and not the name, as using the name isn't 100% reliable.

 == Upgrade Notice ==

-= 0.8 =
+= 0.8.1 =
-* Update the URL of plugins in the repo.
+* Add support for the new [plugin donate] attribute and add some missing i18n.

 == Changelog ==

+= 0.8.1 =
+* Add support for the new [plugin donate] attribute and add some missing i18n.

 = 0.8 =
 * Update the URL of plugins in the repo.